 The Half Moon Tower and the Frobisher’s Workshop are the only two buildings remaining that form part of the defensive walling of the castle itself.
 They are joined to each other quite crudely and built using completely different materials at very different points in time.
 The Half Moon Tower was built using inconsistent quality of stone and the weathering characteristics change by elevation.
 The Frobisher’s Workshop is brick-built and failing facing bricks were covered over in the last century with a hard cement based mortar, which only exacerbated the initial problems.
 Both buildings had suffered unapologetic modifications to their original layout and the consequences of failing roofs.
 The objective of Phase VI works was to repair the external envelope of both buildings, along with internal structural work and timber repairs.
 The buildings are Grade I listed and Scheduled Ancient Monuments, meaning that the work had to be of the highest standard and that the craftsmen involved in the project needed to understand the conservation philosophies behind the approach to even the most minor repair.
 As such Recclesia ensured that all staff were provided a history lesson explaining the background and importance of the castle buildings.

-A very carefully designed scaffolding was erected in September 2010, wrapping itself around the Half Moon Tower whilst standing on the steep slope of the outer bailey.
+A very carefully designed scaffolding was erected, wrapping itself around the Half Moon Tower whilst standing on the steep slope of the outer bailey.
 The stripping of the slates and lead sheet roof areas was the first item programmed, revealing the roof timbers which were found to be in a much poorer state than originally anticipated.
 The joiners were then faced with a very difficult task of not only retaining as much of the original fabric as possible by splicing new to old, but doing it in a carefully planned sequence so as not to cause the wholesale collapse of the roof structure.
 Following lengthy discussions with English Heritage structural engineer Stuart Ellis, a design was produced for the insertion of three stainless steel supports to the roof trusses, which were fabricated off site and then expertly installed by Recclesia’s specialist metalworker Mike Batters.

 As the joinery repairs began, the task of carefully removing the cement render from the already delicate 1696 brickwork beneath began.
 This was a painstaking process taking many weeks, and the condition of the bricks beneath was such that hundreds of individual bricks had to be replaced.
 Each irreparable brick was carefully cut out by hand and a new one slotted in until each elevation was sound enough to accept a new lime render coating.